 Actions in this policy that will help achieve this include:

-- Review the arts and cultural heritage infrastructure and funding provisions and ensure they are sufficiently resourced, with a focus on increasing participation in community arts, arts and cultural heritage education and supporting the professional arts to reach the highest standard.
+- Ensure cultural heritage infrastructure and funding provisions are sufficient to increase participation in community arts, provide arts and cultural heritage education, and support the professional arts to reach the highest standard.
 (1.2)

-- Develop and resource the implementation of an ongoing arts education strategy from early childhood to tertiary level, in recognition of the value of arts in our educational institutions.
-(3.4)
+- Develop and resource the implementation of an ongoing arts education strategy from early childhood to tertiary level.
+(3.3.1)

-- Develop a network of Art Spaces and heritage equivalents in every community, accessible to all cultures and levels of ability, including portable programmes for hospital, old people's and women's refuge communities.
-(3.10)
+- Developing a network of Art Spaces and heritage equivalents in every community that are accessible to all cultures and levels of ability, including programmes in prisons, and care and refuge spaces.
+(3.11)

 Connected Policies

-Providing platforms through Broadcasting and Media to celebrate the arts is important for arts, culture and heritage to thrive.
-Ensuring sufficient income for those working in the arts, cultural and heritage sectors is part of our Household Livelihoods and Workforce Policies.
-The Crown’s responsibility to ensure the protection and revitalisation of natural and other taonga is explored in our Conservation and Kaupapa Māori Policies.
+Providing platforms through Media to celebrate the arts is important for arts, culture and heritage to thrive.
+Ensuring sufficient income for those working in the arts, cultural and heritage sectors is part of our Livelihoods and Workforce Policies.
+The Crown’s responsibility to ensure the protection and revitalisation of natural and other taonga is explored in our Biodiversity and Environmental Regeneration and Kaupapa Māori Policies.